Volkswagan/Metamorphosis/rrb_set3.md

 **30. A) Desquamation of the skin on the hands and feet**
    *Explanation*: Kawasaki disease is characterized by fever, mucocutaneous inflammation, and peeling of the skin on the hands and feet.

+**31. B) IM adrenaline (epinephrine)**
+   *Explanation*: Anaphylactic shock is a medical emergency.
+IM adrenaline (epinephrine) is the first-line treatment to reverse vasodilation and bronchoconstriction.

+**32. B) Positive pressure ventilation (PPV)**
+   *Explanation*: For a newborn with severe respiratory depression, PPV is critical for oxygenation and ventilation to restore breathing.

+**33. B) Endocarditis**
+   *Explanation*: IV drug users are at high risk for infective endocarditis, particularly from organisms like Streptococcus viridans.
+A new heart murmur and positive blood cultures confirm the diagnosis.

+**34. B) Hypokalemia**
+   *Explanation*: Hypokalemia increases the risk of digoxin toxicity by enhancing the drug’s effects on the myocardium, leading to arrhythmias.

+**35. D) Ruptured aneurysm**
+   *Explanation*: A sudden severe headache with neck stiffness and blood in the subarachnoid space on CT indicates a ruptured aneurysm, the most common cause of subarachnoid hemorrhage.

+**36. B) Proteinuria > 3.5 g/day**
+   *Explanation*: Nephrotic syndrome is characterized by heavy proteinuria, hypoalbuminemia, and edema, with proteinuria greater than 3.5 g/day being diagnostic.

+**37. B) High protein, low glucose**
+   *Explanation*: Bacterial meningitis typically presents with elevated protein and decreased glucose levels in the CSF, along with a high white blood cell count.

+**38. B) To prevent platelet aggregation**
+   *Explanation*: Clopidogrel is an antiplatelet drug that inhibits platelet aggregation, reducing the risk of thrombus formation following myocardial infarction.

+**39. B) Systemic lupus erythematosus (SLE)**
+   *Explanation*: SLE is an autoimmune disease characterized by a malar rash, joint pain, and positive ANA and anti-dsDNA antibodies.

+**40. B) Human papillomavirus (HPV) vaccine**
+   *Explanation*: The HPV vaccine is used to prevent infections from high-risk HPV strains, which are strongly associated with the development of cervical cancer.

+**41. C) Dietary modifications and exercise**
+   *Explanation*: The first step in managing gestational diabetes is lifestyle modifications, including diet and exercise.
+Insulin is only started if glucose levels remain uncontrolled.

+**42. A) Retinal detachment**
+   *Explanation*: Sudden painless vision loss described as a “curtain falling” is typical of retinal detachment, a medical emergency requiring immediate ophthalmologic intervention.

+**43. B) Hyperglycemia, ketonuria, and metabolic acidosis**
+   *Explanation*: Diabetic ketoacidosis (DKA) is characterized by hyperglycemia, ketonuria, and an elevated anion gap metabolic acidosis, requiring urgent treatment.

+**44. A) Chvostek’s sign**
+   *Explanation*: Chvostek’s sign is a clinical sign of hypocalcemia.
+It is elicited by tapping the facial nerve, causing twitching of facial muscles.

+**45. A) Croup**
+   *Explanation*: Croup is characterized by a barking cough, stridor, and respiratory distress, typically caused by viral infection in young children.